 The German roots of Groundhog Day

-February 2 is Groundhog Day back home in the states.
+February 2 is Groundhog Day back home in the States.
 On the day, a furry mammal will shake off its deep winter sleep long enough to emerge from its burrow.
-Should our rodent friend catch sight of its shadow, this is taken as a sign that spring will arrive early.
-If, however, the groundhog doesn't see its shadow, it’s a sign for it (and all the rest of us) to hunker down, as weeks of bitter cold remain on the horizon.
+Should our rodent friend catch sight of its shadow, it means that we need to hunker down, as weeks of bitter cold remain on the horizon.
+If, however, the groundhog doesn't see its shadow, it’s a sign that spring will arrive early.

 But how on earth did such a curious superstition ever arise?